Xceptance/XLT-Packer/README.md

  - the name of new image (defaults to _XLT-Image-&lt;TIMESTAMP&gt;_)
  - your DigitalOcean API token

-As for Amazon EC2, we also use Ubuntu 16.04 LTS as base image here.
-And, in case you want to build an image for multiple regions at once, you can use the template `packer/digitalOcean_allRegions.json`.
+In case you want to build an image for multiple regions at once, you can use the template `packer/digitalOcean_allRegions.json`.

 ### Google Compute Engine Configuration ##